Ealimah11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that add action to a path
+a file to count directories